tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_SDK_Continuous_Builds.md

 ### Titanium CLI install

-To install a Titanium SDK using the `appc` cli, follow these steps:
+To install a Titanium SDK using the `ti` cli, follow these steps:

 * Be sure to log in to the CLI if you are not already logged in (`ti login`)